sansin5982/Statistics-with-R/chapters/Logistic-regression.md

 Here’s how it works in simple terms:

--   Input Information: First, you gather information (data) about things that might affect the outcome.
-For instance, to predict rain, you’d consider factors like humidity, temperature, and maybe even wind speed.
+-   **Input Information**: First, we gather information (data) about things that might affect the outcome.
+For instance, to predict rain, we had consider factors like humidity, temperature, and maybe even wind speed.

--   Calculate Probability: Logistic regression uses this data to estimate the probability of a certain event happening.
+-   **Calculate Probability**: Logistic regression uses this data to estimate the probability of a certain event happening.
 Instead of giving a precise “yes” or “no” right away, it calculates a probability between 0 and 1.
 For example, based on today’s humidity and temperature, there might be a 70% chance it will rain tomorrow.

--   Convert Probability to Decision: Once it has a probability, logistic regression converts this into a category.
+-   **Convert Probability to Decision**: Once it has a probability, logistic regression converts this into a category.
 If the probability is over a certain threshold (like 50%), we could say, “Yes, it will rain.”
 If it’s below 50%, we’d say, “No, it won’t rain.”

 In technical terms, logistic regression works by finding a best-fit line (or curve) that separates different categories.
 So, instead of a